khirsch/the-woods/README.md

 ## Description ##

 The Woods is an interactive story with multiple endings.
 The reader's ending is determined by the choices they make while progressing through the story.
+Javascript calculates the outcome based on conditions attached to their choices.
+These conditions are either determined randomly or based on the reader's health or inventory items.

 ## Specifications ##